 Steven Carter and co-author Julia Sokol will conduct hundreds of interviews to prepare for a book, but what makes their work so appealing and so different is their willingness to include their personal history of relationship struggles and their personal success stories in the creation of their work.
 Carter is an expert who does not lecture from a pedestal, but instead, talks to the reader from a place of genuine empathy and understanding.

-In 2007 What Smart Women Know climbed to the top of Brazil’s bestseller lists.
+In 2007 "What Smart Women Know" climbed to the top of Brazil’s bestseller lists.
 It stayed on these lists for a record-breaking 110 weeks.
-In April of 2008, Men Like Women Who Like Themselves (the sequel to What Smart Women Know) joined its sibling on Brazil’s bestseller lists for 55 weeks.
-The books were published in Brazil by Editora Sextante, publisher of Paul Coelho, Dan Brown, Augusto Cury, and Stephenie Meyer.
-Carter's first two Brazilian titles have "evergreen" status at Editora Sextante and were featured at the 2011 Bienal do Livros.
+In April of 2008, "Men Like Women Who Like Themselves" (the sequel to What Smart Women Know) joined its sibling on Brazil’s bestseller lists for 55 weeks.
+The books were published in Brazil by Editora Sextante, publisher of Paulo Coelho, Dan Brown, and Augusto Cury.
+Carter's first two Brazilian titles have "evergreen" status at Editora Sextante and were featured at the 2011 and 2012 Bienal do Livros.

 Steven Carter lives in Los Angeles, California.
-His most recent book for the American market, a study of intimacy and narcissism (Help!
-I’m In Love With A Narcissist), was published by M.Evans & Co. in 2005.
-Os Segredos das Mulheres Inteligentes was published by Editora Sextante in 2010.
-The Amazon Kindle edition was released in the United States in December of 2011 under the title: Love & Self-Esteem: What the Smartest Women Know.
+His most recent book, Os Segredos das Mulheres Inteligentes was published by Editora Sextante in 2010.
+The Amazon Kindle edition was released in the United States in December of 2011 under the title: "Love & Self-Esteem: What the Smartest Women Know."